What are backlinks in SEO

 The Skyscraper Technique

 The skyscraper technique usually involves three important steps.
-First, you find a piece of content which is already performing well in your industry.
+First, you find a piece of content that is already performing well in your industry.
 Just search for your keyword and boom! you come up with a list of articles that are performing well.
 Concentrate on the top three search results.
 These web pages will definitely be having a strong backlink profile.

 Third, you reach out to potential people who will be willing to link back to that post.
 This usually involves all the parties who have got an honorable mention in your post, and other bloggers you have collaborated with in the past.
 But it’s not done yet.
 You must now reach out to those websites that are linking back to your competitor’s article and ask them to consider linking back to yours instead if they found it useful.